-C13 Application Fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+C13 Application Fee If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Yes No

-Does your institution have an application fee? Х
+Does your institution have an application fee? х

-Amount of application fe 50
+Amount of application fee: 50 -

 Yes No

-Can it be waived for applicants with financial need? Х
+Can it he waived for applicants with financial need?
+Y

+licy for students

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line applic ation option, plea ise indicate pol x Same fee Free Reduced Yes No Can on-line application fee be waived for applicants with financial need? х C14 Application closing date V N- Dana and in the time to an analyzation along Yes No Does your institution have an application closing X

-Х Same fee

-Free

-Reduced

-Can on-line application fee be waived for applicants with financial need?

-Yes No x

-C14 Application closing date

-Does your institution have an application closing date?

-Yes No Х